Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data: Visualization and Evaluation Tools

 \begin{itemize} \item Bottom-right: desirable region -- high utility with low risk (best trade-off). \item Top-right: high utility but also high risk, posing disclosure concerns. \item Bottom-left: low utility but also low risk, often of little practical value. \item Top-left: worst case -- low utility combined with high risk. \end{itemize}

-The strengths of this visualization are its simplicity and interpretability: it reduces a $n$-dimensional evaluation to two axes, enabling a quick diagnostic view and straightforward comparisons across anonymization strategies.
+The strengths of this visualization are its simplicity and interpretability: it reduces an $n$-dimensional evaluation to two axes, enabling a quick diagnostic view and straightforward comparisons across anonymization strategies.
 At the same time, several limitations need to be acknowledged.
 Collapsing all measures into averages inevitably leads to information loss, hides variability across metrics, and implicitly assumes equal weighting of measures.
 The approach also ignores metric correlations and it does not display uncertainty such as standard errors or confidence intervals.
 Finally, results may depend on whether measures have been standardized prior to aggregation.

 To enhance interpretability, the composite R–U map can be augmented with several features.
-First, highlighting the composite Pareto-optimal set separates genuinely efficient anonymization solutions from dominated ones, transforming the plot from a summary into a decision aid.
+First, highlighting the composite Pareto-optimal set separates genuinely optimal anonymization solutions from dominated ones, transforming the plot from a summary into a decision aid.
 Second, local trade-off annotations reveal the marginal "price" of utility: for each anonymization approach, showing the incremental move to the next better one (e.g., labels with $\Delta$ Utility and $\Delta$ Risk) indicates how much additional disclosure risk is incurred per unit of utility gained.
 Third, error bars showing the standard deviation of risk and utility along their respective axes indicate dispersion across the underlying measures.
+Fourth, a horizontal risk-tolerance threshold line (e.g., at a maximum acceptable composite risk level $\bar{r}_{\max}$) can in principle be overlaid to partition the plot into an acceptable region (below the line) and an unacceptable region (above).
+However, we do not recommend this in practice: individual risk measures rarely have universally agreed thresholds, and aggregating them into a composite further obscures interpretation.